=mc’s Systems Model outlines 3 elements in getting your project rationale right.

 So for another of our customers the unicorn project is the all singing all dancing database.
 Just when you think you’ve got it specified down and closed off along comes some new elegant piece of software that promises to much more and suddenly you have to get into evaluating that.
 Before you’ve even finished evaluating that a new project comes along for a new specification.
 The reality is no database is ever perfect and at some point you simply need to put one into action

 The unicorn may well be very pretty and an amazing thing, but if you don’t know why you need one or what you would do with one once you’ve got it, then you will have a fail on your hands.
 Time and time again, a project will stumble unless it has a purpose.
 And all a unicorn has to do is be fit for purpose.
 Maybe a much less “pretty” but an effective option would still be useful.

 The solution to deal with the unicorn?
 Check you know why you are doing the project – the driver – and clarify your purpose – what will be different and better in your world as a result of what you are doing?

 And the trick to all these things?
 Check them against each other.
 Your driver will identify your task, in order to solve your purpose.
 Your task must be fit for purpose, and the purpose respond to the driver.
 Checking these links, and keep checking yourself, will ensure your project doesn’t change into any strange creature and stays manageable.

 The =mc Systems Model is an easy-to-use yet highly effective project management approach that is flexible and rigorous, systematic and scalable.
 It has helped hundreds of our customers, from charities to local government to control and successfully deliver effective projects.
-For more ideas on this topic, check out our Project Management public training programme or call 020 7978 1516 to speak to one of our consultants about in-house training.
+For more ideas on this topic, take a look at the Essential Project Management online learning session, or the 2-day face-to-face Project Management public training programme or call 020 7978 1516 to speak to one of our consultants about in-house training.